abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/out_of_the_box_search_primitives.rst

       3. If everything else fails, pick the first unbound variable.

-    We will speak about paths again in third part of this manual, when we'll be speaking about routing.
+    We will encounter paths again in third part of this manual, when we'll be speaking about routing.

 ``ValueSelector``\s to select the next value